Nova-Xue/5chan/README.md

-# DevGuys
+# 5chan
-A forum of devs
+A forum like 4chan with threads of topics by users.
+Visualized as a forum (reddit for example).